ekernf01/HEART_choosing_stat_methods/course content/3_efficiency/3_efficiency.md

 Method 1 is the R function `var`, which uses the formula $\frac{(X_1 - \bar X)^2 + ... + X_N - \bar X)^2}{N-1}$.
 It plugs in the sample mean $\bar X$ in place of the population allele frequency $E[X]$, and it averages the squared deviations across each person in the sample.
 The denominator we'll use is N-1, not N, for reasons beyond the scope of this course.

-Method 2 is to compute $\bar X (2-\bar X)/2N$, where $\bar X$ is the sample mean.
-This method is derived from mathematical properties of the binomial distribution (coin flips).
-It requires certain assumptions (look up "Hardy-Weinberg equilibrium"), but it is more efficient than method 1.
+Method 2 is to compute $\bar X (2-\bar X)/2$, where $\bar X$ is the sample mean.
+This method is derived from mathematical properties of the binomial distribution.
+In genetics, it requires certain assumptions (look up "Hardy-Weinberg equilibrium"), but it is more efficient than method 1.

 Type your answers in a Word document and your code in an R script and email them to Eric as `LAST_FIRST_binomial_variance.docx` and `LAST_FIRST_binomial_variance.R`.